 Easy turkey kielbasa and potato sheet pan dinner is a healthy, simple one pan meal that is ready in under 30 minutes!
 This easy veggie packed recipe is gluten free, grain free, paleo, Whole30 and kid approved!
 Did I mention you only have to clean one pan!
 It’s going to become a go to weeknight dish!

-This sheet pan meal is pretty simple to assemble, and really doesn’t require much cooking skills, so it’s perfect for beginner cooks as well!
+- This sheet pan meal is simple to assemble, and really doesn’t require much cooking skills, so it’s perfect for beginner cooks as well!

 What is Turkey Kielbasa

 Kielbasa is Polish sausage.
 I grew up eating kielbasa and Dave loves it!
 Kielbasa usually has a mixture of spices, paprika and garlic and has a very distinct smell and flavor when cooked.
 Kielbasa is traditionally made from exclusively pork or sometimes pork and beef combined.
 However, you can also find it in the grocery store made with turkey, which is what is used in this recipe.

 Kielbasa is already cooked and just needs to be heated up prior to being served.
 You can find it in the refrigerated section of the grocery store around where other sausage and bacon is sold.
 We prefer turkey kielbasa but you can easily use traditional kielbasa as well.

 How do you cook kielbasa and potatoes in the oven?